Carina-P/ms3-best-books/README.md

     - **Template**: templates/components/modals/modal_general.html and
         templates/components/modals/modal_body_opinion.html
     - Modal contains:
-        -  Current books **title**
+        -  Current book's **title**
         - **select-list** with **grade** given to the book
         - text-area with given **review**
         - Grade and/or review can be changed.
     - When information is submitted:
         - If grade is changed a new average grade for book is calculated and updated in the database.
         - Grade and/or review is updated in database.
-        - user is directed to page, which is updated with changed grade and/or review, modal was called from.
+        - user is directed to page modal was called from, and the page is updated with changed grade and/or review, modal was called from.
     - If modal is closed without submitting, user is returned to page where it was called from, and no updating of database occurs.

     ![implementation of edit opinion](wireframes/change_opinion.jpg)